 Poor circulation in the left arm from a blood clot or thrombosis can leave the arm feeling heavy and cause tingling or swelling.
 It may also alter hand color, and leave the hands with a pale or purple appearance.

-What to do: You should consult a doctor if you suspect poor circulation.
+How to treat: You should consult a doctor if you suspect poor circulation.
 The doctor will evaluate the arm with a thorough assessment and further testing, like ultrasounds or dopplers.
 Treatment depends on the underlying cause, and may involve increasing fluid intake, exercises, or medications for more severe cases.

 8. Diabetic neuropathy